Lignati/digital-inclusion-data-ufrgs/README.md

 # Data classification and research final project

 ##Professor: Leandro Wives
-The work main purpose is to create an application to make it possible to vizualise information about digital inclusion and, in a most general way, access to information.
+The work main purpose is to create an application to make it possible to visualize information about digital inclusion and, in a most general way, access to information.
 Compiling data from:

 -Digital TV access